 Why the Amex 2-for-1 is a Game-Changer

 Once you hit a yearly spending goal, you get a voucher that lets two people fly for the points of one on an award ticket.
-On a Business Class flight to New York, this can easily save you 100,000 points—whether you fly SAS or a SkyTeam partner like KLM, Air France, or Delta when award space aligns.
+With the December 2025 award price increase, a Business Class flight to New York now costs 60,000 points one-way — making the 2-for-1 voucher even more valuable.
+Whether you fly SAS or a SkyTeam partner like KLM, Air France, or Delta, this single perk can save you 60,000–120,000 points per trip.
 Learn more in our SAS Amex 2-for-1 Voucher Guide 👇

 2. SAS Mastercard: The Universal Companion (All Countries)